codership/documentation/galeracluster/source/documentation/galera-manager-adding-clusters.rst

 .. figure:: ../images/galera-manager-create-cluster-node-defaults.png
    :width: 800px
-   :alt: Create Cluster - Host Defaults
+   :alt: Create Cluster - Node Defaults
    :class: document-screenshot

    Host Defaults Section of Create Cluster Dialog Box (Figure 2)

-The first field in this section asks you to specify whether you want to use MySQL or MariaDB, and the version of which one you choose.
-You're asked to set the default database system for your nodes of the cluster because the nodes should all use the same version of the same database system.
+The first field in this section asks you to specify which version of MySQL or MariaDB you want to use.
+It is not a default but a final choice, because the nodes should all use the same version of the same database system.
 You shouldn't have one node in a cluster using MySQL and another MariaDB, or even have them all using MySQL, but different versions.
 If you create another cluster, however, it may use a different database system and version.

 .. _`galera-manager-default-node-db-configuration`:
 .. rst-class:: sub-heading
 .. rubric:: Database Engine Configuration

-Next, to the right in Figure 2, you may provide some special settings for MySQL or Galera, extra entries you want to make to the configuration files on all of the node.
+Next, to the right in Figure 2, you may provide default custom configuration for your nodes, for example ``innodb_buffer_pool_size`` or ``wsrep_provider_options``.
+This should be given in the same format you'd use in ``my.cnf``.
 You would click on the icon of a cogwheel, where is says *Custom DB Engine Configuration*, to add those options or variable names with the values you want.
-Before doing this, though, you should be aware of what will be set by default by Galera Manager.
+Galera Manager manages configuration pertaining to its functionality (e.g. ``wsrep_cluster_address``), so those variables managed by Galera Manager will be overridden.

 In Example 1 below is the contents of ``/etc/mysql/mysql.conf.d/mysqld.cnf`` on one of the nodes which is running Ubuntu |---| it's the same for each node: